Bismuth (BIS) Trading 4.5% Lower Over Last 7 Days

 According to CryptoCompare, “Bismuth is a Proof of Work cryptocurrency based on the SHA224 algorithm.
 It comes with a set of dApps supplied as interpretation engines, which prevent blockchain bloat.
 On-chain messaging and data storage is available in both public and encrypted forms.
 By reformulating the cryptocurrency code Bismuth aims to simplify its readability, make it compatible across all platforms and integrate it into business solutions.
 Bismuth is not based on code of BTC or any of it’s derivatives, it is only inspired by some ideas laid down by Andreas M. Antonopoulos, Satoshi Nakamoto (BitCoin), Sunny King (Peercoin), NXT and ETH developers. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Bismuth directly using US dollars.
-Investors seeking to acquire Bismuth should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bismuth using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Bismuth directly using US dollars.
+Investors seeking to acquire Bismuth should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bismuth using one of the aforementioned exchanges.

 Receive News & Updates for Bismuth Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bismuth and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.